metablockshq/metablocks.world/content/posts/2022-how-transfer-of-tokens-occur-on-solana-smart-contract.md

 ## Outcome

-By the end of this guide, you should be able to understand how tokens could be transferred in **anchor framework**.
+By the end of this guide, you should be able to understand how to mint and transfer tokens between accounts in **anchor framework**.
 Please refer this [github link](https://github.com/metablockshq/tutorial-create-token-mint) to dive directly into the code.

 ## What is an SPL-token?